Height moduli of elliptic surfaces: Motivic height zeta rationality and Kudla-Millson modularity of Mordell-Weil rank jumps: Approximate rationality of the trivial lattice specialization

 where $\I_\bullet$ and $\I_\bullet^*$ are the two cusp \emph{shapes} over $j=\infty$.

-\textbf{(2) Elementary local patterns.} Let $\Ac$ denote the set of elementary local patterns used to index evaluation conditions, i.e.\ the inertia components in which the evaluation maps land.
-Away from the cusp $j=\infty$, the inertia label determines the Kodaira symbol, so the non-cusp patterns form a finite set
+\emph{(2) Evaluation labels.} Let $\Ac$ denote the set of evaluation labels used to index evaluation conditions, i.e.\ the inertia components in which the evaluation maps land.
+Away from the cusp $j=\infty$, the inertia label determines the Kodaira symbol, so the non-cusp labels form a finite set

-At the cusp $j=\infty$, the inertia label records only the cusp shape ($\I_\bullet$ or $\I_\bullet^*$); the additional integer $k\ge 1$ (contact order with the boundary, equivalently the pole order of $j$) is part of the admissible local data on a twisted-maps chart and is treated as a multiplicity parameter within the cusp shape.
+At the cusp $j=\infty$, the inertia label records only the cusp shape ($\I_\bullet$ or $\I_\bullet^*$); the additional integer $k\ge 1$ (contact order with the boundary, equivalently the pole order of~$j$) is \emph{not} part of the local twisting conditions~$\Gamma$ of~\cite[Def.~3.1]{BPS}: for~$\I_k$ one has $(r,a)=(0,0)$ so no stacky marking appears, while for~$\I_k^*$ one has $(r,a)=(2,1)$ independently of~$k$.
+The contact order is instead determined by the discriminant valuation of the Weierstrass model, equivalently the pole order of the $j$-map at~$j=\infty$ (\cite[Thm.~7.12]{BPS}).
+In the generating function~$\cH(s;\mathbf x)$, the contact order becomes a free summation variable, collapsed by geometric resummation (Lemma~\ref{lem:cusp-resum}).
 Accordingly we set